emacs-mirror/emacs/mps/manual/source/reference/index.rst

     If ``addr`` is the address of a location inside a block allocated from a pool in ``arena``, and that pool has an object format, then update the location pointed to by ``fmt_o`` with the address of the object format, and return true.

+    If ``addr`` is the address of a location inside a block allocated from a pool in ``arena``, but that pool has no object format, return false.

-If the pool has no object format, or ``addr`` points to a location that is not managed by ``arena``, return false.
-If neither of these conditions is satisfied, :c:func:`mps_addr_fmt` may return either true or false.
+    If ``addr`` points to a location that is not managed by ``arena``, return false.

+    If none of the above conditions is satisfied, :c:func:`mps_addr_fmt` may return either true or false.

     .. topics::